daattali/beautiful-jekyll/_posts/2021-03-01-mpc-oblivious-transfer.md

 This semi-honest adversary model can be contrasted with the broader *malicious* adversary model.
 In this case, compromised parties can deviate arbitrarily from the given protocol.
 A particular feature of this model is that an adversary may obtain the result of the computation but refuse to share it with other parties.
 Ensuring that all parties necessarily receive the result of the computation is called **guaranteed delivery**; ensuring that all parties receive the result if at least one does is called **output fairness**.

 <!-- https://www.ccs.neu.edu/home/rancohen/Papers/CL14.pdf-->
-An important **feasability result** states that, under a point-to-point communication model (pairwise authenticated and secure communication) and a malicious adversary model, fairness can be achieved if the number of compromised parties is a strict minority.
+An important **feasability result** states that, under the malicious adversary model, fairness can be achieved if the number of compromised parties is a strict minority.
 If the number of compromised parties is a majority, then not all functions can be securely computed with fairness.